antonio-war/SwiftyReachability/README.md

 ## Specify options

-Use **Up to Next Major Version** as dependency rule and enter the current SwiftyCache version.
+Use **Up to Next Major Version** as dependency rule and enter the current SwiftyReachability version.
 Then click **Add Package**.

 ---